davidhorby/ice-cream-parlour/README.md

 App for pricing ice creams of different flavours with types of different discounts

 ## Design
-The concept of functional decomposition was used to isolate business rules.

-This allows for unit testing of these functions in isolation
+The concept of functional decomposition was used to isolate business rules allowing for unit testing of these functions

 ##Assumptions